 Answer: The change to a former name is done after a divorce is entered and filed or after a divorce decree is issued.
-The fee is $8.00 and the form must be completed in the county where the divorce was filed.
-If you mail the form, it must be notarized before you send it into the Prothonotary's office.
+The fee is $8.30 and the form must be completed in the county where the divorce was filed.
 The official name change can be filed by an attorney.
-If you decide to do this yourself, the law library in the courthouse has information on the specifications and requirements needed for changing your name.
-There is a $100.00 fee for this service.
+If you decide to do this yourself, the law library in the Judicial Center has information on the specifications and requirements needed for changing your name.
+There is a $135.00 fee for this service.

 Question: How do I go about filing for a divorce?

-Question: How to I go about applying for a marriage certificate?
+Question: How do I go about applying for a marriage certificate?

 Answer: You have to contact the Clerk of Courts office for this certificate.
-The only form(s) that you might need from the Prothonotary's office would be a certified copy of your divorce decree, if Crawford County is where you filed for divorce, and if you changed your name after a divorce, the forms are also available in our office.
+The only form(s) that you might need from the Prothonotary's office would be a certified copy of your divorce decree, if Crawford County is where you filed for divorce.

 Question: What is a Praecipe?